nozomiishii/dotfiles/README.md

   cd ~/Google\ Drive && git clone git@github.com:nozomiishii/dotfiles.git
 ```

 4: Run
+⚠️ if you haven't install apps at AppStore on your account, download it first. the mas command is not for a new apps.
 ```shell
   ./install
 ```

 5: Setup App config
-iTerm2
+- iTerm2
 Preferences > General > Preferences > check "Load preferences from a custom folder or URL"
 ⚠️ Do NOT click "save now", before your data restored.
 Select "Manually" and reload iTerm2 first!!

+- VSCode
+User Icon > Setting sync > Login > Select "Marge"
+⚠️ Do NOT Select "Replace"

+- DeepL
+Hotkey: ⌥ + T
+⚠️ May need to restart your mac

 6: Generate ssh key
 Generate